RamunasSavanevskis/castep-docs-clone/docs/tutorials/Phonons/Phonon_Dispersion_and_DOS.md

 phonon_kpoint_mp_offset 0.125 0.125 0.125
 ```

 should remains, with the "fine" information added in as specified in the flowchart below.
+Make sure to uncomment `#continuation : nah.check` when performing a continuation - `phonon_fine_method : INTERPOLATE` simply doesn't do anything if you're not calculating any fine information - it only plays a role during the continuations in this example.

 <!DOCTYPE html>
 <html lang="en">